School attendance and absence: the law

-If you’re having trouble getting your child to go to school, the school and your local ELB can support you in several ways.
+If you’re having trouble getting your child to go to school, the school and your the EA in your region can support you in several ways.

 To find out more about the forms of support available - see ‘School attendance, absence and your child’.

 A child registered at a school can legally miss school only in very limited circumstances.

 - when the child is too ill to attend

 - when the school has authorised the absence beforehand